Inventium/cs_string/README.md

 If you want to build on OSX, you have probably already figured out that there is no home brew available.
-But that's ok, use home brew to install autotools and an up-to-date gcc.
+But that's ok, use home brew to install autotools.
 Once autotools is installed:

     $ glibtoolize
     $ autoreconf